TIBCOSoftware/snappydata/docs/best_practices/setup_cluster.md

 You can control the CPU usage for user jobs by configuring separate pools for different kinds of jobs. </br> See configuration [here](https://spark.apache.org/docs/2.1.1/job-scheduling.html#configuring-pool-properties). </br>
 The product is configured with two out-of-the-box pools, that is the **Default pool** and the **Low-latency pool**.
 The **Default pool** has higher priority and also has a **minShare**, so that some minimum cores are reserved for those jobs if possible.
-The [**Stages**](/monitoring/monitoring.md#stages) tab on the TIBCO ComputeDB Monitoring UI shows the available pools.
+The [**Stages**](/monitoring/monitoring.md#stages) tab on the TIBCO ComputeDB Monitoring Console shows the available pools.
 When you track a job for an SQL query on the [**SQL**](/monitoring/monitoring.md#sql) tab, it shows the pool that is used in the **Pool Name** column.
 In-built tasks such as ingestion can show lower priority pools by default to give priority to foreground queries.
 To configure such priority, do the following:

 1. Define the pools in **conf/fairscheduler.xml**
 2. Set a pool for a job using Spark API  or use `set snappydata.scheduler.pool` property in a SnappySession.